 Grant Information Resources and Research Assistance

-Office personnel collect and organize information about grant opportunities offered by private foundations, government agencies and corporations.
-The office also has copies of successful proposals to a number of granting agencies that can serve as a resource in the proposal-writing process.
-Faculty members who are looking for financial support for research and equipment, for sabbatical expenses and projects, for instructional equipment, for curriculum development projects, etc., are welcome to come to the office for consultations and to review available online databases.
+Personnel from the Office of Government Grants and Sponsored Programs collect and organize information about grant opportunities offered by government agencies.
+The Office also has copies of successful proposals to a number of granting agencies that can serve as a resource in the proposal-writing process.
+Faculty members who are looking for financial support for research and equipment, for sabbatical expenses and projects, for instructional equipment, for curriculum development projects, etc., are welcome to come to the Office for consultations and to review available online databases, as are directors and others from non-academic programs seeking external support.

 Dissemination of Information